InesNC/HitMeUp/README.md

 **Add a New Customer to the Database ('POST')**: Add a new customer to the MySQL database by providing the necessary customer information.

+This API serves only to persist users.
+Other interactions are possible through frontend and chatGPT API.

 ## Technologies Used

 **Frontend**: